Día de Muertos – Group tour

 During this charming trip to Mexico, you will discover the colorful Mexican holiday “Dia de Muertos”, where the Mexicans connect with their deceased.
-In the pulsating metropolis Mexico City, you will enjoy the colorful street parade, visit the floating gardens of Xochimilco and experience a “Lucha Libre” spectacle.
+In the pulsating metropolis Mexico City, you will enjoy a Streetfoodtour through the colorful markets with a “Salsa Workshop”.
 Afterwards, you get to know the colonial cities of Mexico and experience together with a local family the traditions, far away from large tourist crowds.
+Another highlight of the trip is a stop in a magical village that particularly celebrates its dead.
+Here you will experience the “Desfile de Calaveras” and a nightly visit to a cemetery in a village at the foot of the Popocatépetl.

 Bienvenidos a México